"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Methodology

 \section{Methodology}

 We desire two properties from any faithful salience method which is claimed to be helpful for model debugging: high precision and low rank, which we define as follows:

-\paragraph{Precision@k} is a measure over the top-\textit{k} tokens in a salience ranking where \textit{k} is the shortcut size.\footnote{In our experiments (Sec.~\ref{sec:shortcuts}), $k$ is fixed for a dataset: $k = 1$ for the single-token and $k=2$ for the token in context and ordered pair datasets.
-However, the metric can be trivially adjusted if $k$ varies between dataset instances.} With $s$, $m$ and $\mathbf{x^i}$ denoting a salience method, a trained model $m$ and the \textit{i}th example from the synthetic set $D$ and assuming two functions, $top_k(\cdot)$\footnote{We adjust some methods and reverse the ranking to make sure that positive salience reflects contributions towards the prediction.} and $gt_k(\cdot)$ which output the top-k tokens from a salience ranking and the ground truth, respectively:
+\paragraph{Precision@k} is a measure over the top-\textit{k} tokens in a salience ranking where \textit{k} is the shortcut size.
+With $s$, $m$ and $\mathbf{x^i}$ denoting a salience method, a trained model $m$ and the \textit{i}th example from the synthetic set $D$ and assuming two functions, $top_k(\cdot)$\footnote{We adjust some methods and reverse the ranking to make sure that positive salience reflects contributions towards the prediction.} and $gt_k(\cdot)$ which output the top-k tokens from a salience ranking and the ground truth, respectively:

+In our experiments (Sec.~\ref{sec:shortcuts}), $k$ is fixed for a dataset: $k = 1$ for the single-token and $k=2$ for the token in context and ordered pair datasets.
+However, the metric can be trivially adjusted if $k$ varies between dataset instances.

 \paragraph{Mean rank} represents how deep, on average, we need to go in a salience ranking to cover all the ground truth tokens:

 Intuitively, precision tells us how many of the important tokens we will find if we focus on the top of the ranking while rank indicates how much of the ranking is needed to find all the important tokens.